steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 ![](../images/pytorch-and-coreml/app-store.png)
 <figcaption><a href="https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157">Movement - Watch Tracker</a> as presented in the App Store.</figcaption>

 In the app, watch owners periodically add measurements by tapping the screen when their watch shows a certain time.
-Over time these measurements tell the story of how watch is performing.
+Over time these measurements tell the story of how each watch is performing.

 > ##### Mechanical Watch Rabbit Hole
 > If you don’t own a mechanical watch, you may be questioning the whole point of this app.
-Hell, maybe even the whole point of owning an expensive, inaccurate watch in the first place.
-If you’re one of *those*, just bear with me.
+Maybe even the whole point of owning an expensive, inaccurate watch in the first place.
+If you’re one of *those*, bear with me.
 All you need to know is that mechanical watches gain or lose a few seconds per day if they’re good, or a few minutes if they’re bad.
 They often need to be reset: they stop running if you don’t wear them or wind them.
 And they need to be serviced.
-If they’re anywhere near a magnet, they become “magnetized” and become much less accurate until they’re demagnetized using a special machine.
+If they’re anywhere near a magnet, they get “magnetized” and run wild until they’re demagnetized using a special machine.
 >
-> Watch lovers can become obsessed with maintaining and measuring the accuracy of their watches.
-Knowing your watch is accurate can increase your pride in your watch tenfold.
-And knowing your watch is inaccurate can tell you it’s time to take it in for service (besides saving you from being late to meetings).
+> Some watch lovers obsess about maintaining and measuring the accuracy of their watches.
+Knowing your watch is accurate increases your pride in your watch tenfold.
+And knowing it is inaccurate tells you it’s time to service it.
+It also saves you from being late to meetings.
->
-> Why bother with all this?
-I guess that’s a very personal question.
-What ultimately sold me on the appeal of mechanical watches was realizing that they are a piece of jewelry that’s also a perfect synergy of design and engineering in physical form.
-I’ve been trying to marry the two my entire life (hence the name of my consulting company, [Rational Creation](https://rationalcreation.com/)), so wearing both on my wrist just feels right.

-One of the main features of the app is a chart of the measurements, with trendlines estimating how your watch is performing.
+One of the main features of the app is a little chart, with points plotting how your watch has deviated from current time, and trendlines estimating how your watch is performing.

 ![](../images/pytorch-and-coreml/charts.png)
 <figcaption>Watch charts and trendlines in the app.</figcaption>

-Computing a trendline across some given points is easy.
-You can use a simple <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Linear_regression">linear regression</a> – or you can even get fancy and use a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Robust_regression">robust regression</a>, to minimize the impact of inaccurate or stray measurements.
+Computing a trendline given some points is easy.
+Use a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Linear_regression">linear regression</a> – or get fancy with a <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Robust_regression">robust regression</a>, which minimizes the impact of inaccurate or stray measurements.

-However, what often happens with a mechanical watch – especially one that’s not running very well – is that you reset it to the current time every few days.
-Or you skip wearing it for a couple days, and its “charge” depletes, so you have to reset it.
+However, mechanical watches – especially ones that are not running very well – need to be reset to the current time every few days.
+And any watch you don’t wear for a couple days runs out of juice, so you have to reset it.
 These events create a “break” in the trendline.
 For example:

 ![](../images/pytorch-and-coreml/trendlines.png)
 <figcaption>Two very clearly separate runs: each gets a trendline.</figcaption>

 It looks like I didn’t wear that watch for a couple of days, and when I picked it up again, I started over from zero.

 I wanted the app to show separate trendlines for each of these runs, but I didn’t want to ask my users to do extra work each time they reset their watch.
-I imagined I could pretty easily figure out where to split the trendlines automatically.
+I imagined it would be pretty easy to automatically figure out where to split the trendlines.

 My plan was to Google my way out the problem, like I had done earlier when looking for a robust linear regression formula.
 I pretty quickly found what felt like the right keywords (<a title="Wikipedia" href="https://en.wikipedia.org/wiki/Segmented_regression">segmented regression</a>, and [piecewise linear regression](https://onlinecourses.science.psu.edu/stat501/node/310)).
 And for a second I thought I’d hit the jackpot.
 I found [one article](https://www.datadoghq.com/blog/engineering/piecewise-regression/) that seems to solve this exact problem using basic math.